chrisckc/DotNetCoreGenericHostSample/Readme.md

 ProgramFullControl modified to use WaitForShutdownAsync()

+Unused code lines from the sample have been left in but commented out.

 Logging has been configured properly to allow the log messages to be seen.

 VSCode debug setup added.